Police officer: Entry and promotion qualifications

 In most countries, candidates for the police force must have completed some formal education.
 Increasing numbers of people joining the police possess tertiary education qualifications and in response to this, many police forces have developed a "fast-track" scheme whereby those with university degrees spend two to three years as a constable before receiving promotion to higher ranks, such as sergeants or inspectors.
 (Officers who work within investigative divisions or plainclothes are not necessarily of a higher rank but merely have different duties.)
 Police officers are also recruited from those with experience in the military or security services.
 In the United States, state laws may codify statewide qualification standards regarding age, education, criminal record, and training, but in other countries requirements are set by local police agencies.
 Generally, each police agency has different requirements.

 Promotion is not automatic and usually requires the candidate to pass some kind of examination, interview board or other selection procedure.
 Although promotion normally includes an increase in salary, it also brings with it an increase in responsibility and for most, an increase in administrative paperwork.
 There is no stigma in shunning promotion, as experienced line patrol officers are highly regarded.

 Dependent upon each agency, but generally after completing two years of service, officers may apply for specialist positions, such as detective, police dog handler, mounted police officer, motorcycle officer, water police officer, or firearms officer (in countries where police are not routinely armed).

 In some countries, including Singapore, police ranks are supplemented through conscription, similar to national service in the military.
 Qualifications may thus be relaxed or enhanced depending on the target mix of conscripts.
 Conscripts face tougher physical requirements in areas such as eyesight, but minimum academic qualification requirements are less stringent.
 Some join as volunteers, again via differing qualification requirements.

 Pay

 In some societies, police officers are paid relatively well compared to other occupations; their pay depends on what rank they are within their police force and how many years they have served.
 In the United States, an average patrol officer's salary was $64,610 in 2021.
 In London, capital of the UK, a police officer's average basic salary in 2020 was £36,773 per annum.
 In the Netherlands, the average police officer working on the street is ranked in salary scale 6 to 9, €27,584 to €54,177 gross (€23,805 to €38,037 net) per year.
 Apart from these scales, there are higher functions which can increase an officer's salary.

 In some towns of Fairfield County, Connecticut, Police officers have earned $178,000-$312,000 with overtime.
 Similar pay rates have made reports for New Jersey and Oakland, California police officers.
+In 2023, a Senior Deputy with The San Francisco Sheriff's Office earned a top salary of double those in Connecticut.